Last Update: October 13, 2024

 Trading during ICT Kill Zones significantly increases the probability of both finding good setups and winning trades.
 This is because the market is more volatile and likely to trend during these hours*.
 So, as an intraday ICT trader, you can limit your trades to the ICT Kill Zone times.

-• Main liquidity levels to watch for are Asian session highs and lows, and previous day highs and lows.
+- The main liquidity levels to watch for are Asian session highs and lows and the previous day’s highs and lows.

-• Main liquidity levels to watch for are London session highs and lows, and previous day highs and lows.
+- The main liquidity levels to watch for are London session highs and lows and the previous day’s highs and lows.

-• The price action during the ICT New York Kill Zone time is usually a continuation of London Kill zone.
+- The price action during the ICT New York Kill Zone time is usually a continuation of the London Kill Zone.

-• The US Dollar is usually consolidating during this period, as for other currencies and western markets.
+- The US dollar usually consolidates during this period, as do other currencies and Western markets.

-• The Asian kill zone sometimes form the high or low of the day.
+- The Asian kill zone sometimes forms the high or low of the day.

 What Are ICT Killzones?